-Find a care home that suits your personal tastes and needs.
+Find a Care Community that suits your personal tastes and needs.

-If your ACAT has confirmed your eligibility to access residential aged care, the next step is finding a care home that meets your needs.
-This is often the most stressful part for families, however, with many homes in most states across Australia, it's very likely there's an Opal care community in your area.
+If your ACAT has confirmed your eligibility to access residential aged care, the next step is finding a Care Community that meets your needs.

+This is often the most stressful part for families, however, with many homes in most states across Australia, it's very likely there's an Opal HealthCare Care Community in your area.
 Just call us on 1300 362 481 and our experienced team will talk to you about your needs and what we have available in your area.
-If we're unable to accommodate you within Opal, we'll do our best to help you locate an alternative provider.
+If we're unable to accommodate you within Opal HealthCare, we'll do our best to help you locate an alternative provider.